Reviews You Can Rely On

 Conclusion

-Whether professionally handling dogs, taking short walks around the neighborhood, backpacking, hunting, or just trying to give an old four-legged friend occasional help into the car, harnesses are a very practical alternative to a collar.
-You might also like to take a look at our review of the best dog collars.
-We hope our testing and expert advice will help you pick out the perfect dog harness to suit your and your dog's needs.
+If you are often professionally handling dogs, taking short walks around the neighborhood, backpacking, hunting, or just trying to give an old four-legged friend occasional help into the car, harnesses are very practical.
+If you prefer a simpler style, you might also like to take a look at our review of dog collars.
+Whether you're in the market for a new harness, are interested in replacing an old, worn harness with a more versatile one, or just want one with more safety features, our comprehensive review will help you find the best dog harness to suit your needs — or rather, the needs of your pup.

 Benjamin Hickok and Andy Wellman